-Isabel Allende has been one of my long-time favorite authors.
-I was initially swept away by her intriguing prose when my husband Jordan and I first moved to South America and I found myself wandering the streets of Santiago, Chile quite honestly feeling a bit overwhelmed by this new life I was embarking on.
-We had traveled to the end of the world to follow our dreams of exploring the country and then starting our own travel company, Knowmad Adventures.
+Isabel Allende has been one of my favorite authors for a very long time.
+I was initially swept away by her intriguing prose when my husband Jordan and I first moved to South America and I found myself wandering the streets of Santiago, Chile, quite honestly feeling a bit overwhelmed by this new life I was embarking on.
+We had traveled to the end of the world to follow our dreams of exploring the country and then were starting our own travel company, Knowmad Adventures.
 This all sounds exciting and wonderful, but our first month in Santiago was filled with what Chileans call trámite, or sticky red tape.
 We zigzagged the city trying to open a bank account, get plug adaptors, or even buy a phone card.
 Everything was unknown, everything foreign – the Chilean culture and customs completely enigmatic to me.

 And then I found a tucked-away bookstore with My Invented Country amidst other books by Isabel Allende.
 It’s more or less a beautiful tumble of thoughts on paper describing her take on the narrow land of contrasts that is Chile.
 She explores the subjects of a strict hierarchal society and its machismo tendencies, racism and poetry, socialism and genocide, among others, all in a couple hundred pages that reads like an entrancing novel.
 Not only did I feel like I had gained a more secure understanding of this country I was to call home for the next year or so, but Isabel’s writing style left me feeling like I had just had a good, long conversation with a lost friend.

-Since then I haven’t been able to put down the following good reads by her either:
+Since then I have continued to be captivated by the following good reads by her:

 - Inés of My Soul, a historical fiction account of the first Spanish settlers in Chile.